reporkey/Tweets-Analysis-TheDeadlySins/README.md

-# This is Project 2 for COMP90024 Cluser and Cloud Computing
+# COMP90024 Cluser and Cloud Computing Project 2 Team #3
 The aim of the project is to determine the 'Gluttony' tweets in australia, and we will compute the distribution among sevral metropolis and different states by anlyzing thoes tweets.
 We can prove our hypothesis by comparing the statistic of Aurin.<br>

 ## Deployment